yongminari/home_env_dotfiles/README.md

 # Restart terminal, then:
 mkdir -p ~/.config/nix
 echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf
 ```

+> **⚠️ Troubleshooting: Experimental Features Error**
+> If you see an error like `error: experimental Nix feature 'nix-command' is disabled`, it means Flakes are not yet enabled in your configuration.
+Ensure `~/.config/nix/nix.conf` (or `/etc/nix/nix.conf` for multi-user) contains:
+> `experimental-features = nix-command flakes`

 ### 2. Clone & Setup